9madsheep/sggg_bin_translation2/readme.md

 ﻿# SGGG BIN Translation Tool

-*A utility for translating the main game binary of **SGGG** after applying the required font patch.*
+*A utility for translating the main game binary of **SGGG** after applying the required binary editing.*

 ---